-Once you have your system set up, all you need to do is beginning adding compostable materials.
+Once you have your compostable diapers system set up, all you need to do is begin adding compostable materials.
 These are made up of “greens” (nitrogen-rich materials) and “browns” (carbon-rich materials).
 Greens are often grass clippings, disease-free weeds, and vegetable/fruit scraps.
 Browns are often dried leaves, hay, sawdust, paper, and wood chips.
 Begin by throwing in a layer of dried leaves (“browns”), dampen them a bit with water.
 Then add some grass clippings (“greens”).
 Mix well so everything is evenly distributed and damp, but not soaked.
 You can add in some potting soil or compost starter to help get it started.
 Then you can begin to add your compostable items.
 Try to keep the ratio between your greens and browns even, or your compost pile may not cook as efficiently.
 Turn your compost every few weeks with a shovel or pitchfork, or by rotating your tumbler.

 A Guide to Compost Materials: "Browns" vs. "Greens"

 |Provides?||Energy for Microbes||Protein for Microbes|

 |Examples||Dried leaves, straw, hay, wood chips, shredded paper||

 Fresh grass, kitchen scraps (no meat or bones), coffee grounds, gDiapers Disposable Inserts (wet ones only)